timamus/manjaro-cinnamon-mini-install-apps/README.md

 ### Favorite apps

-System Settings --> Favorite applications:
+You can change your favorite applications in System Settings --> Favorite applications:

 - Music : mpv --> SMPlayer
 - Video : mpv --> SMPlayer